FahmiBahri/SIEMAzureProject/README.md

 The next step was for me to utilise a PowerShell script to export my VM's security logs onto a document.
-Whilst you can create a custom script, I made use of one that was already available online.
+Whilst the option to create a custom script is available, I made use of one that was already available online.
 I pasted this script into PowerShell ISE on the VM and saved the document.